Build Your Core Strength For A Healthy And Pain Free Back

 If you've ever had physiotherapy for your back pain then I'm sure you'll be familiar with core strengthening exercises.

-As good core stability and having a strong core can be a big help for us.
+As having good core stability and a strong core can be a big help for all of us.

-However when these core muscles are weak your body becomes unbalanced and is forced to compensates.
+However, when these core muscles are weakened your body becomes unbalanced and is forced to compensate.

-Which increases the load and strain on your lower back.
+Which can lead to muscle imbalances developing which increases the pressure and strain on your lower back.

 So it's vital that you keep your core muscles strong with regular core strengthening exercises if you want to live a life free from back pain.

 The Benefits Of Having A Strong Core For Your Back

 Core strengthening is widely recommended by health professionals as a means of prevention and rehabilitation for people with lower back pain.

 And this is because it has been shown in scientific studies to be helpful.